How long should you give yourself to get over the end of a relationship?

 Do you feel that you have reached your limit of feeling awful and are ready to move on?

-What steps can you take today to lift you out of break-up grief and start on a shiny new path?
-Let me know in the comments below!
+What steps can you take today to lift you out of break-up pain and start on a shiny new path?

 With love and support